Chinese parliament set to reverse Hong Kong's march to democracy

 Activists here have pushed to make this a reality since the U.K. returned Hong Kong to China in 1997.
 For a time, the mainland government appeared to accept these efforts, through such steps as increasing the number of directly elected LegCo seats in the 2012 race.

-But the expected overhaul would shut the pro-democracy camp -- which won 2019 local elections by a landslide and hold over 80% of district seats -- out of politics.
+But the expected overhaul would shut the pro-democracy camp -- which won more than 80% of the District Council seats in 2019 local elections -- out of politics.

 "The change would destroy the very heart of Hong Kong's democracy," said politics professor Toru Kurata of Japan's Rikkyo University.

 Xia Baolong, China's top official on Hong Kong and Macau affairs, said in February that foreign electoral systems cannot be applied wholesale to Hong Kong.
-Though the goal of universal suffrage is not expected to change on the surface, what it means in practice could, if political participation be limited to patriots.
+Though the goal of universal suffrage is not expected to change on paper, what it means in practice could if political participation is limited to patriots.

 "You don't need to love the Communist Party to be considered a patriot, but you cannot challenge the party-led political system," an expert at a Chinese state-affiliated think tank said.